Polygon segmentations

 In contrast,

-operate on general graph structures, combining the features of each node with those of its connected neighbors to generate
+SCNs operate on general graph structures, combining the features of each node with those of its connected neighbors to generate

 Data preparation

-First, let's collect raw polygons from
+First, raw polygons are collected from

 - X coordinate (normalized)